mhirst1960/rubiks-clock-arduino/README.md

 password=friendpassword
 ```

-When your Rubik's clock powers on it will connect to you WiFi using the credentials.
-If the first one fails, it will try the second, and so on until one on=f them works.
+When your Rubik's clock powers on it will connect to your WiFi using the credentials.
+If the first one fails, it will try the second, and so on until one of them works.

 #### 2.4 GHz is best